 Do you enjoy carrying your watches?
 Routine servicing is important.

+Organic and synthetic oils have a shelf life of only a few years, so periodic attention is necessary.
 The movement is completely disassembled and all the parts are cleaned in an ultrasonic bath.
 Checks are performed on the balance wheel, gear train, and mainspring.
-Reassembly using synthetic oils is next, followed by positional accuracy testing on the digital master.
+Reassembly using the appropriate lubricants is next, followed by positional accuracy testing on the digital master.

 Having a fuel gauge is a handy thing, and that is precisely what the 4th hand on a wind-indicator displays - how much run time is left on an unspooling mainspring.
 Only a few American companies produced high-grade indicator watches, so finding parts is often difficult.